burukuru/docs/pages/documentation/6-developing-with-java/graph-api.md

 RuleType inferenceRule = graknGraph.getMetaRuleInference();
 ```

 Rule instances can be added to the graph both through the Graph API as well as through Graql.
-Let's consider the ancestor example:
+Let's consider an example:

 ```graql
 $R1 isa inference-rule,